venompratap/RocksMusic/README.md

 ### 🙏 Acknowledgements

-Thanks to all the contributors, supporters, and users of the Aviax Music Bot.
+Thanks to all the contributors, supporters, and users of the Venom Music Bot.
 Your feedback and support keep us going!
 - [Venom Music Bot](https://github.com/TeamYukki/Venomumusicbot) and [VenomMusic](https://github.com/Venompratap/Venommusic) For their Source Codes.
 - for invaluable assistance in resolving the IP ban issue.